 The CPHHS Equity, Inclusion and Diversity Enhancement team is excited to announce a social justice training opportunity specific to our college.
-Jane Waite, director of OSUs Social Justice Education Initiative, will offer two-hour training sessions focused on “Creating Equitable Teaching and Learning Environments.”
+Jane Waite, director of OSU's Social Justice Education Initiative, will offer two-hour training sessions focused on “Tools and Practices of Equitable Teaching and Learning for PHHS.”

 We encourage all engaged in teaching and mentoring to take advantage of this opportunity by attending one of the sessions.
 The session description, dates and registration links are posted below.